GenericMappingTools/gmt/trunk/doc/rst/source/isogmt.rst

 isogmt
 ******

+.. only:: not man

     isogmt - Run GMT command or script in isolation mode

 Synopsis
 --------